aman-arya/aman-arya/README.md

 ### 👨‍💻 About Me

-- **Background**: I hold a dual degree (BS-MS) in Mathematics from IISER Bhopal, India, and am currently pursuing a Master's in Business Analytics and Decision Sciences at the University of Leeds.
+- **Background**: I hold a dual degree (BS-MS) in Mathematics from IISER Bhopal, India, and recently completed my Master's in Business Analytics and Decision Sciences at the University of Leeds.
 - **Skills**: Proficient in Python, R, SQL, Power BI, and machine learning frameworks.
 Experienced with data visualization tools like Tableau and Power BI.
 - **Interests**: Data Science, Machine Learning, Business Intelligence, and Explainable AI.

 ---

 ### 🛠 Technical Skills